 #2.
 Keep Your Child Away from Danger

 For safety reasons, ensure your child’s workspace is free of any danger.
 Ensure your kid is far away from the stove, the oven, and near sharp utensils, including your knives.
+If you want them to use cooking utensils, there are child-friendly ones such as this Little Chef Kids Cooking and Baking Set.
 Make a habit of keeping your child in safe environments.
 For instance, even when the stove and oven are turned off, keep your child away from these amenities.